Hill Stations Near Mysore – Cool Escapes You Will Fall in Love With

 My Tip: Carry binoculars — Wayanad’s birdlife is extraordinary.
 And don’t miss local Kerala meals served on banana leaves.

-The first time I took the Kabini backwaters boat safari, I could not believe how close we got to herds of elephants bathing in the river.
+The first time you take the Kabini backwaters boat safari, you will not believe how close we get to herds of elephants bathing in the river.
 It’s surreal — just the soft sound of the oars and nature all around.

 Why Visit Kabini